emissary-ingress/emissary/docs/reference/configuration.md

   # use 443 if TLS is configured, 80 otherwise.
   # service_port: 80

+  # diag_port is the port where Ambassador will listen for requests
+  # to the diagnostic service.
+  # diag_port: 8877

-  # admin_port is where we'll listen for administrative requests.
+  # admin_port is the port where Ambassador's Envoy will listen for
+  # low-level admin requests.
+You should almost never need to change
+  # this.
   # admin_port: 8001

   # liveness probe defaults on, but you can disable it.